Vishwaksen/Sudoku-Generator-and-Solver/README.md

 Sudoku Generator and Solver

 This is a simple, GUI based sudoku game developed using Java which includes:

-Point.java - keeps track of X, Y co-ordinates of the sudoku grid Sudoku.java - a sudoku solver which is using an optimized backtracking algorithm to test the solutions.
+- Point.java - keeps track of X, Y co-ordinates of the sudoku grid
+- Sudoku.java - a sudoku solver which is using an optimized backtracking algorithm to test the solutions.
-SudokuGenerator.java - a sudoku generator which produces sudoku puzzle using matrix transformations of standard sudoku puzzle.
+- SudokuGenerator.java - a sudoku generator which produces sudoku puzzle using matrix transformations of standard sudoku puzzle.
-SudokoSolver.java - three difficulty levels based on time given to solve the puzzle.
+- SudokoSolver.java - three difficulty levels based on time given to solve the puzzle.

-This uses a Java Swing toolkit based GUI.
+This is developed using Java Swing based GUI.

 This involves the following functionalities,